Lay3rLabs/WAVS/docs/EIGENLAYER.md

 ## Requirements

-Before using Eigenlayer ensure you have the following tools installed:
+Before using Eigenlayer, ensure you have the following tools installed:

 1. **Foundry**
    Foundry is needed for contract development, compilation, and testing.
 It includes: